ekkinox/yai/README.md

 `Yo` is an AI powered assistant for your terminal.

-It can generate ready to use command lines or discuss to help you, you just need to talk with it using your natural language.
+You can converse in your natural language and it will provide you with either pre-built command lines or engage in discussion to assist you.

 To be the most accurate possible, it is already aware of your:
 - operating system